London eye-opener: Lawrence, Jags on rise after overseas low - NewsBreak

 Late, critical mistake costs Patriots for 2nd straight week

-FOXBOROUGH, Mass.
-(AP) — For the second straight week, the fate of the New England Patriots was sealed on a late-game mistake.
-Entering a crucial three-game stretch with little margin for error, the Patriots saw their playoff hopes pushed further in the wrong direction when running back Rhamondre Stevenson fumbled the ball at a most inopportune moment.
-One of the team’s top performers this season, Stevenson lost the ball with New England trailing by four and facing first-and-goal from the Cincinnati 5-yard line. the Patriots entered the week one game out of a playoff spot.
-Loses by the Jets and Titans help keep the door ajar with games against division rivals Miami and Buffalo remaining.
+FOXBOROUGH, Mass. — For the second straight week, the fate of the New England Patriots was sealed on a late-game mistake.
+Entering a crucial three-game stretch with little margin for error, the Patriots saw their playoff hopes pushed further in the wrong direction when Rhamondre Stevenson fumbled the ball at the worst possible moment, essentially sealing a 22-18 defeat to Cincinnati.
+One of the team’s top performers this season, Stevenson lost the ball with New England trailing by four and facing first-and-goal from the Cincinnati 5-yard line with 1:05 remaining.

 Bengals force late red zone turnover, hold off Pats 22-18